Job (biblical figure): Oman

 The Tomb of Job is also said to be situated in Jabal Qarah outside the city of Salalah in southern Oman.

 El-Chouf mountains, Lebanon

 Additionally, the Druze community also maintains a shrine for the Prophet Job in Niha village in the Chouf mountains of Lebanon.
 This shrine is said to be the place where Job was healed from his ailments after his wife carried his frail body up the steep mountain in a basket so he dies up there.
 Instead, he was healed and given an even larger wealth.

+Ayodhya, India

+In a 16th-century Mughal document, Ain-i-Akbari, there is mention of a tomb, in Ayodhya, commonly believed to be the resting place of the Prophet Job.
+The tomb of the Prophet Job in Ayodhya is also mentioned in the work India of Aurangzeb of Jadunath Sarkar.